root-project/root/README/README.CXXMODULES.md

   specific location.
 This way we 'mount' `/usr/include/module.modulemap` non-invasively.
 The reasons why we need to extend the C++ modules support beyond ROOT is described bellow.
-  * rootcling creates a new binary artifact *Name.pcm* after the library name -- this is a temporary solution for the current technology preview.
-Once we advance further the implementation we will only create Name.pcm without the other 2 artifacts.
+  * rootcling -cxxmodule creates a single artifact *Name.pcm* after the library name.
 At a final stage, ROOT might be able to integrate the Name.pcm with the shared library itself.
   * Preloads all \*pcm files at start up time -- this currently is the only remaining bottleneck which introduces a relatively small performance overhead at startup time and is described bellow.
 It will be negligible for third-